 Manukura was a white kiwi bird - the only known white kiwi in the world!
 She was born at the National Wildlife Centre Pukaha, in the Wairarapa region of the North Island of New Zealand, on 1 May 2011.

-Manukura is not albino (where there is a lack of melanin that makes pigmentation white and features pink eyes), but, pure white, which means she is the rare progeny of two parents who carry the recessive white feather gene.
+Manukura was not albino (where there is a lack of melanin that makes pigmentation white and features pink eyes), but, pure white, which means she was the rare progeny of two parents who carry the recessive white feather gene.
 Manukura’s parents came from predator-free Little Barrier Island (700 kilometres, 435 miles north of Pukaha) along with 28 other kiwi in 2010 in the single largest translocation of kiwi known.
 The purpose of the translocation was to boost kiwi population at Pukaha.
-The result of that breeding season was 14 healthy chicks, most of which have now been released into our forest.
+The result of that breeding season was 14 healthy chicks, most of which were released into our forest.
 Elders from the Rangitane o Wairarapa iwi (the local tribe) saw the chick as a tohu (sign) of new beginnings and gave her the name 'Manukura', which translated means "of chiefly status".

 'Manu' goes exploring

 Back in 2019 we decided to send our very own little white kiwi called 'Manu' (Manukura's long lost brother) out to explore...

 - Young kiwi in captivity feed themselves on worms and insects and receive a top-up of ox heart, vegetables, bananas, cat biscuits and a special kiwi supplement.
 The special captive diet keeps the kiwi’s nutrient intake balanced and close to what they would eat in the wild.

 - Female kiwi weigh up to 3kg and males up to 2kg.
 Females are bigger to accommodate their eggs which are huge in proportion to their body size.
 A kiwi egg takes up about 20 percent of the female's body size compared to 5 percent for a human baby.